Skip to Main Content

 4 credit hours

-Prerequisites: 8 hours of science including BIOL 1030/BIOL 1031 or equivalent.
+Prerequisites: 8 hours of natural sciences from the following prefixes: ASTR, BIOL, CHEM, GEOL, PGEO, PHYS, and PSCI.
+A process-oriented approach to the study of life with emphasis on execution and analysis of activities and experiments suited to the elementary school classroom.
+Six hours lecture and laboratory.
+(May not be used for Biology majors or minors.).
 A process-oriented approach to the study of life with emphasis on execution and analysis of activities and experiments suited to the elementary school classroom.
 Six hours lecture and laboratory.
 (May not be used for Biology majors or minors.)

 BIOL 3010 - Embryology